Cédric Mensah

-Cédric Mensah (born 6 March 1989) is a French-born Togolese professional footballer who plays as a goalkeeper for Stade Poitevin.
-He has been a member of the Togo national team.
+Cédric Mensah (born 6 March 1989) is a professional footballer who plays as a goalkeeper.
+Born in France, he has been a member of the Togo national team.

-Career
+Club career

 Born in Marseille, Mensah played in Marseille for the lower division clubs JS Arménienne Saint-Antoine, SA Saint-Antoine, S.O.
 Caillolais and UST Marseille.
 With 14 years he moved to FC Girondins de Bordeaux and in the 2006–07 season he was as reserve (back-up) keeper for one match.
 He left than Bordeaux in July 2007, signed a contract for OSC Lille played here in the reserve and on 3 August 2008 signed a contract with Paris FC.
 He played only two games in his first season for Paris FC.
 The football goalkeeper terminated his contract with Paris FC on 15 October 2009.
-After one year without a club signed for Olympique de Marseille and played since them in the reserve team.
+After one year without a club signed for Olympique de Marseille where he played in the reserve team.

 International career

-Mensah is member of the Togo national football team, he played his debut for Togo on 1 June 2008 against Zambia national football team.
+Mensah is member of the Togo national team, he played his debut for Togo on 1 June 2008 against Zambia.